Tyrell Ashcroft

-Tyrell Ashcroft (born 7 July 2004) is an English professional footballer who plays as a defender for the Premier League club Tottenham Hotspur.
+Tyrell Dean Ashcroft (born 7 July 2004) is an English professional footballer who plays as a defender for Premier League club Tottenham Hotspur.

 Career

 Ashcroft came through the youth system at Reading, and made his professional debut for the club in a 1–0 EFL Championship loss to Millwall on 2 November 2021.
-He finished the 2021/22 season with 4 starts for the club, and was named on the bench 11 times.
+He finished the 2021–22 season with four starts for the club, and was named on the bench 11 times.

 On 1 July 2022, Tottenham Hotspur announced the signing of Ashcroft to their academy.